Chicks & Ducklings

 • Purchasing from us means you accept and agree to our terms and conditions.

-• Pick-ups and are usually pre-arranged for Sunday afternoons, depending on breed availability and the current order queue.
+• Pick-ups are usually pre-arranged for Sunday afternoons, depending on breed availability and the current order queue.

 • The rule of thumb for ordering chicks is to order twice as many chicks as you would want hens.